santimattius/cmp-permissions-sample/README.md

-# KMP Compose Gradle Skeleton
+# Compose Multiplatform Permissions Sample

 This is a Kotlin Multiplatform project targeting Android, iOS.